appsquickly/typhoon/README.md

 * <a href="https://github.com/jasperblues/Typhoon-example">Try the sample application</a>.
 * **New!!** A super-cool <a href="https://github.com/jasperblues/Typhoon/wiki/Assembling-Components-with-Blocks">block and category-based application assembly</a>, for those that prefer pure-code!!!
 * **Important!!** As of 1.0.7, the default scope is 'prototype', while 'singleton' can be set explicitly.
-This suits mobile better.

 ### What is Dependency Injection?